-GHD did not recommend a specific adjustment to electricity costs for this scheme.
+The Authority notes that consultants GHD did not recommend a specific adjustment to electricity costs for this scheme.

-In Volume 1, the Authority recommended that SunWater review the cost differential between franchise and contestable electricity contracts on an annual basis.
+In the Draft Report In Volume 1, the Authority recommended that SunWater review the cost differential between franchise and contestable electricity contracts on an annual basis.
 Further, that SunWater report back to stakeholders on the success (or otherwise) of its energy savings measures, and quantify the savings that have been achieved.

-As also noted in Volume 1, the Authority proposes electricity be escalated at 7.41% per annum, based on expected growth in the four key components of electricity prices - network costs, energy costs, retail operating costs and retail margin.
+As also noted in Volume 1, the Authority proposed electricity be escalated at 7.41% per annum, based on expected growth in the four key components of electricity prices - network costs, energy costs, retail operating costs and retail margin.

-At this stage, the Authority does not accept an escalation rate that makes an explicit allowance for carbon price impacts prior to them becoming enacted legislation.
+The Authority did not accept an escalation rate that makes an explicit allowance for carbon price impacts prior to them becoming enacted legislation.

-The Authority has adjusted proposed electricity costs as set out in Table 5.9 below.
+The Authority adjusted proposed electricity costs as set out in Table 5.9 below.